love211/flight-board-task/README.md

     npm start
     ```

+# Real-Time Flight Status Board

+This is a React-based application that mimics a real-time flight status board.
+It retrieves flight details from a provided API, updates the data at regular intervals, and allows users to view more detailed information about a specific flight.

+## Features

+1. **Flight Table:**
+   - Fetch and display a list of flights in a table with columns for Flight Number, Airline, Origin, Destination, Departure Time, and Status.
+   - Every 30 seconds, fetch fresh data from the API to update the displayed flight statuses.

+2. **Detail View:**
+   - Clicking on a row (or a link within a row) navigates the user to a detailed view of that flight.
+   - In the detailed view, fetch and display comprehensive data for the selected flight.

+3. **Navigation:**
+   - Use React Router to handle navigation between the main flight

 ## Usage
 Once the application is running, you can access it in your web browser at `http://localhost:3000`.
 The flight board will display the current flight information and update in real-time.